msbeiti/MachineLearning-ImageClassifier/README.md

 ![Example output](./figures/train_output.png)

 #### Train options
-The command above will use default values for all other values than the data_directory(images folder path).
-See below what options are available.
+The command above will use default values for all other values than the data_directory (images folder path).
+See below for available options.

 ![Train options](./figures/train_options.png)